 Are you reducing belongings from a walk-in closet?
 Purge enough so that you can fit everything into your new closet.
 This is a good place to use the 12-month rule.

 Get rid of everything you forgot you had or that you only use sparingly.
-Bread makers and ice cream makers that don’t get used are just taking up valuable cabinet space.
+Bread makers and ice cream makers that don’t get used just take up valuable cabinet space.

 It’s okay to keep your favorites if you’ll have room, but if you don’t reread or re-watch the title, there’s no point in letting them take up space in your new home.
 Be realistic about how much room you’ll have to store these things.

 Downsize your home office by going paperless.
 Scan important documents into your computer and save them in folders on your desktop or on a separate hard drive.
-You might also consider uploading pictures and files into a data center like the Cloud or a Google drive.
+You might also consider uploading pictures and files into a data center, like the Cloud or Google Drive.

-A lot of paper items like bills and bank statements can also be found online, so there’s no need to keep the paper copies.
+A lot of paper items, like bills and bank statements, can also be found online, so there’s no need to keep paper copies.
 Many companies even offer incentives for switching to paperless billing.
 However, it’s still a good idea to hold onto some paper statements, like taxes and warranties.
-But if your taxes are older than seven years or you’re holding onto warranties for items you no longer have, send them to the shredder.
+But if your taxes are older than seven years or you’re holding onto warranties for items you no longer have, feed them to the shredder.